cogini/mix_systemd/README.md

 Distillery has largely been replaced by Elixir native releases.
-This library works fine with it, though. `exec_start_pre` scripts are particularly useful in the absense of `env.sh`.
+This library works fine with it, though. `exec_start_pre` scripts are particularly useful in the absence of `env.sh`.

 Configure the library by setting `release_system: :distillery`, e.g..